dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 # Misc

-**Boot**: Settings for boot screen (leave as-is unless you know what you're doing).
+**Boot**: Settings for boot screen (leave as-is unless you know what you're doing)
-* Timeout: 5 (This sets how long OpenCore will wait until it automatically boots from the default selection).
+* Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
-* ShowPicker: YES (
+* ShowPicker: Needed for seeing your availble drives
-* UsePicker: YES (Uses OpenCore's default GUI, set to NO if you wish to use a different GUI)
+* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
-* DisableWatchDog: NO (May need to be set for yes if macOS is stalling on something while booting)
+* DisableWatchDog: NO (May need to be set for YES if macOS is stalling on something while booting, generally avoid unless troubleshooting

 **Security**: Security is pretty self-explanatory.

-* RequireSignature: NO (We won't be dealing vault.plist so we can ignore)
+* RequireSignature: We won't be dealing vault.plist so we can ignore
-* RequireVault: NO (We won't be dealing vault.plist so we can ignore as well)
+* RequireVault: We won't be dealing vault.plist so we can ignore as well
-* ScanPolicy: 0 (This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy)
+* ScanPolicy: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this